 I took advantage of the end of the raptor closures and did this route this morning.
 If there is a better combination of splitter 5.10 Eldo crack pitches, then I have yet to see it.
-Dave Goldstein's gear suggestion for the crux pitch is pretty much right on...
-I had a #3, 3.5, and 4 Camalot which worked, though one could probably do it with less backcleaning with a second 3.5 Camalot (or 4 Friend).
+Dave Goldstein's gear suggestion for the crux pitch is pretty much right on....
+I had a #3, 3.5, and 4 Camalots which worked, though one could probably do it with less backcleaning with a second #3.5 Camalot (or #4 Friend).
 A couple specific comments on the 1st pitch: 1) the fixed anchor indicated in the Rossiter topo at the end of the first pitch does not exist; 2) the first pitch is a harsh warm-up... it felt way harder that the last pitch 10b.

 One of the best multi-pitch 5.10s I've done on the Front Range.
 Since the route traverses left for a significant distance over its entire length, it ends up being quite a bit longer than if it just went straight up.

-As for the slab, It is indeed pretty spicey, I would suggest running the slab and OW together so you can save a few hand/fist pieces for the 5.7 section above the OW.
+As for the slab, it is indeed pretty spicy, I would suggest running the slab and OW together so you can save a few hand/fist pieces for the 5.7 section above the OW.